-6) You should now see the message below, indicating a successful integration of your Salesforce account.
+The following message displays indicating a successful integration of your Salesforce account.

 The Business Unit ID is used for Pardot integration.
-In order to use Pardot as the marketing automation system for ROI Analytics, Business Unit ID must be filled out.
-If not connecting to Pardot it should be left blank.
+To use Pardot as the marketing automation system for ROI Analytics, Business Unit ID must be filled out.
+If you are not connecting to Pardot it should be left blank.

-For more information on how ROI analytics is calculated and measured, click here.
+For information on how ROI analytics is calculated and measured, see Measure ROI.

 What are the requirements?

 - A Marketo instance authenticated with CMP (see Integrating Marketo For Analytics) or an Eloqua instance authenticated with CMP and connected to Salesforce (see Integrating Eloqua with the CMP).

 The first step is to authenticate a Salesforce user account with Salesforce’s OAuth2.0 integrations.
 CMP periodically synchronizes your Contacts and Opportunities to the system by making calls to Salesforce’s API on behalf of your authenticated user.
 CMP then relates your closed/won opportunities to contacts that have viewed content on your site and calculates the number of deals and amount of revenue influenced.

 How does CMP know what content contacts have viewed?

 If a Salesforce Contact exists in Marketo or Eloqua as a Lead or Contact, then they can be joined on the email address.
 CMP uses the web viewing history of Leads/Contacts to identify the content that Contacts in Salesforce have interacted with.

 Is it a risk to give CMP access to my organization’s Salesforce instance?